 A crudité is a traditional French appetizer and important part of entertaining, if you ask me.
 If they are made right, they can be a great focal point, adding vibrant colors as well as offer a healthy food choice option for guests of all ages.
 I am a big vegetable eater generally, but I almost always offer a crudité platter when I entertain, especially if I don’t know the food preferences of my guests.
 Pair this with the perfect cheese board and some great wine and you have all you need for your next dinner party.
 Below are the most important factors to me in making an appealing crudité platter:

 Seasonal Variety: A diverse selection of vibrant fresh vegetables is critical.
 For warmer months, watermelon radish and ripe cherry or grape tomatoes are great options.
 Lightly blanched sugar snap peas and asparagus offer a vibrant green pop of color.
 In cooler months, try adding radicchio or lightly roasted yellow, red or striped beets to make your platter more interesting and earthy.
-I think it is very important, as much as possible, not to buy pre-cut vegetables: they are often old, dry and tasteless.
+I think it’s very important, when possible, not to buy pre-cut vegetables: they are often old, dry and tasteless.
 Freshly cut vegetables will make all the difference in the world, despite the extra effort they take.
 I suggest 5-8 types of seasonal vegetables, making sure to include simple options for those picky eaters–carrots and celery may not be “exciting” but they are loved.

 Abundance: One of the biggest issues with crudité platters is when there is not enough, or there is not enough balance.
 Variety is important, but volume is as well.
 To make the platter welcoming and appealing, the key word is making it bountiful.
 A full platter is more inviting and makes guests want to dive in and enjoy.